 Debating whether Cook’s research on scientific consensus was valid and whether emails from Climategate do indeed show fraudulent behavior is beyond the scope of this article.
 What is important to know is that there are many people who are skeptical about climate change being a serious problem.
 And these people aren’t just denying reality because it doesn’t correspond to their values or they are too scared.
 And shouting “How dare you!” will not make them change their mind.

-People will never support any sacrifices that is necessary to solve a problem that they don’t see as a problem.
+People will never agree to do any sacrifices that are necessary to solve a problem that they don’t see as a problem.
 The good news is, however, that there are many non-controversial environmental problems out there that can be solved by taking exactly the same actions as tackling climate change would.

 Air pollution is the best example of this.
 It is something that can be clearly seen and smelled.
 It’s impossible to be skeptical about it.
 And if the car exhaust fumes smell bad, it would not be difficult to convince the population about their dangers to human health.